Things to Do in Siem Reap — From Village Tours to Cooking Classes

 Explore Siem Reap’s Lively Local Markets

-We live in Siem Reap and split out grocery shopping across a handful of markets and supermarkets.
-Unfortunately there’s no one-stop-shop that has everything we need.
-While we get to Siem Reap’s local markets regularly, we don’t get there nearly enough as we’d liked to judging by my reaction every time we arrive at Psar Chas, Siem Reap’s Old Market, or Psar Leu, the big central local market, which is nearly always “Why don’t we come here everyday???”.
-Trust us on this one: if you’re visiting Siem Reap you need to make sure you get to at least one of Siem Reap’s markets.
+Exploring Siem Reap’s local markets is another of my favourite things to do in Siem Reap and is on par with eating.
+Psar Chas, Siem Reap’s Old Market, and Psar Leu, the big central local market, are the best local markets and if you’re only in town for a few days make sure you get to at least one of Siem Reap’s markets.
 Start with Psar Chas (Old Market), which is where most tourists head for their elephant pants.
 Ignore the blogs that bewilderingly claim that it’s only a tourist market and head right into the centre of the market where the locals shop to absorb the sights, sounds and smells of the fresh food section and small wet market.
 If you’re settling into Siem Reap for a while and are looking for fresh produce, go early (between 6-8am) as it has a completely different atmosphere once the small vendors leave who set up on the ground in the shoe aisle to sell produce they’ve brought from their villages (they’re only there until about 10am), and the permanent vendors are having an afternoon nap.
 The big market, Psar Leu is an even greater assault upon the senses — if you’re a foodie that’s a good thing, but if you’re not, the front section of the market is where you should wander.
 If you’re after locally produced and packaged goods, head to Made in Cambodia Market.
 For more information see our guide to Siem Reap’s markets

 Learn to Cook Cambodian Food in a Cooking Class